jcoon97/LAClient/README.md

 ## First Time Setup

-Once the application has been downloaded and installed, when you first open it, you will be prompted to log in to Trilobot's workspace.
+Once the application has been downloaded and installed, when you first open it, you will be prompted to log in to Learning Assistant's workspace.
 You may use the same credentials that you would use if logging in via Slack's website in your favorite web browser or via Slack's Desktop application.

 When you log in, Slack may automatically open its own Desktop application and bring it to the foreground.
 In this case,